torvalds/linux/Documentation/cdrom/cdrom-standard.rst

    mounted at the similar location, i. e., no matter in which particular machine you insert a CD-ROM, it will always appear at the same position in the directory tree, on every system.
-When I wanted to implement such a user-program for Linux, I came across the differences in behavior of the various drivers, and the need for an *ioctl* informing about media changes.
+When I wanted to implement such a user-program for GNU/Linux, I came across the differences in behavior of the various drivers, and the need for an *ioctl* informing about media changes.

-We believe that using *O_NONBLOCK* to indicate that a device is being opened for *ioctl* commands only can be easily introduced in the Linux community.
+We believe that using *O_NONBLOCK* to indicate that a device is being opened for *ioctl* commands only can be easily introduced in the GNU/Linux community.
 All the CD-player authors will have to be informed, we can even send in our own patches to the programs.
-The use of *O_NONBLOCK* has most likely no influence on the behavior of the CD-players on other operating systems than Linux.
+The use of *O_NONBLOCK* has most likely no influence on the behavior of the CD-players on other operating systems than GNU/Linux.
 Finally, a user can always revert to old behavior by a call to
 *ioctl(file_descriptor, CDROM_CLEAR_OPTIONS, CDO_USE_FFLAGS)*.